learn-co-curriculum/dsc-data-visualization-with-pandas/README.md

 So this provides us with a list of styles available.
 In order to use a style, we simply give the command `plt.style.use(<style name>)`.
 Let's use `ggplot` for now and see how it changes the default style.
-Feel free to try other styles and see how they impact the look and feel of the plots!
+Feel free to try other styles and see how they impact the look and feel of the plots.

 ```python